linux-system-roles/mssql/README.md

 This variable is required when you run the role to install MSSQL.

-When running this role on a host that has MSSQL set up, the mssql_password variable overwrites the existing sa user password to the one that you specified.
+When running this role on a host that has MSSQL installed, the mssql_password variable overwrites the existing sa user password to the one that you specified.

 Default: `null`